By Dave Leligdon, Jeremy Klingel and Dean Siegrist

 The changing energy landscape — with renewables gaining a widening footprint as they approach price parity with power from the local utility — is prodding businesses to rethink how they use and manage electricity.
 For utilities that don’t notice or react, bad news comes in a single word: defections.
 Sustainability-minded companies are migrating toward the cheapest form of renewables or a basket of green energy options that gets them a reasonable cost of power.
 The catalyst is that businesses have a deeper menu of ways to satisfy their appetite for power, and they may see renewable energy — chiefly solar — consistent with their sustainability goals.

-Some large companies have said they’d power some of their operations with renewable energy, while many others are going all in by installing their own solar arrays, energy storage, microgrids and other resources.
-A “RE100” listing by The Climate Group and what was formerly the Carbon Disclosure Project shows that more than 120 multi-national companies — many in the C&I sectors — plan for their power to come entirely from renewables as part of a global corporate leadership initiative.
+Some large companies have said they plan to power a portion of their operations with renewable energy, while others are going all-in by installing their own solar arrays, energy storage technologies, microgrids and other resources.
+A “RE100” listing by The Climate Group and the former Carbon Disclosure Project shows that more than 120 multi-national companies — many in the C&I sectors — plan for their power to come entirely from renewables as part of a global corporate leadership initiative.

-Many of these companies are generating their own energy and buying renewable-based power from off-site, grid-connected generators.
-Beyond the environmental benefits of switching to renewable energy, they insist the business case for green energy is strong, demonstrating that these companies are listening to the rising chorus by the citizenry for better environmental practices by commerce and industry.
-Yet progress is slow, very little renewable generation is on-site or localized, and the pressure to see an economic return is beginning to build.
+Many of these companies are generating their own energy, managing their own energy storage technologies and buying renewable-based power from off-site, grid-connected generators.
+Beyond the environmental benefits of switching to renewable energy and clean energy technology, they insist the business case for green energy is strong, demonstrating that these companies are listening to demands for better environmental practices by commerce and industry.
+Yet progress is slow, very little renewable generation is on-site or localized, and the pressure to see an economic return on clean energy technology is building.

 As consumer demand again reshapes the energy marketplace, utilities can make their investments more valuable by using monitoring, control and automation technologies to unlock the full potential of grid assets for greater reliability, efficiency and security.
 This includes renewables and two-way communication on the grid, giving utilities and consumers more control and insight into everything from the grid to power generation options and bill management.